This section provides details on official charities within cricket and ECB’s relationships with its charitable partners.

 It takes cricket to new places and uses it to ignite new passions, teach vital skills, unite diverse groups, and educate young people from Cornwall to Cardiff, Canterbury to County Durham.

 Since 2005, the Chance to Shine Schools programme has helped reverse the decline in cricket in state schools.
-Working in close partnership with ECB, all 39 County Cricket Boards and hundreds of local cricket clubs, the charity has got over three million boys and girls in 11,000 state schools playing and learning through cricket.
+Working in close partnership with ECB, all 39 County Cricket Boards and hundreds of local cricket clubs, the charity has got over three and a half million boys and girls in 14,000 state schools playing and learning through cricket.

 Chance to Shine Street takes the game and its educational benefits to disadvantaged inner-city areas affected by youth crime and anti-social behaviour.
 The charity uses the power of cricket to engage young people from a range of backgrounds, increase aspiration and promote respect